AravindaDP/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I have used HOG and spatial features from all three channels of YCrCb color space.
 YCrCb color space seems to discern vehicles vs non-vehicles better compared to other color spaces.
-I also used LinearSVC for the speed and accuracy performace.
-(While an rbf kernal would provide better accuracy it comes with a cost of speed of processing.
+I also used LinearSVC for the speed and accuracy performance.
+(While a rbf kernel would provide better accuracy, it comes with a cost of speed of processing.
 It's also hard to train against large dataset of over 10000 samples as it's fit time complexity is more than quadratic)

-It is observed that while parameters and training set used works fairly well for the unmodified project video accuracy of the pipeline is greately reduced for different videos.
-It's interesting that even a simple operation like distortion correction itself resulted in large number of false positives and required higher thresholding level.
+It is observed that while parameters and training set used works fairly well for the unmodified project video, accuracy of the pipeline is greatly reduced for different videos.
+It's interesting that even a simple operation like distortion correction itself resulted in large number of false positives and required higher thresholding level for project video.
 To overcome these situation it may require more hard negative mining (Training classifier using more false positives)

 It's also required careful tuning of the pipeline where it requires a very delicate balance between accuracy versus speed.
-It would be interesting to explore deep learning approaches and compare the accuracy vs speed against the computer vision based detection algorithms.
+It would be interesting to explore deep learning approaches and compare the accuracy vs speed against the computer vision-based detection algorithms.